Covera Covera

 Case 1 Age 63 • Saved $86/mo

 Sandra reduced her driving dramatically after retiring from her Tempe commute.
-Updating her annual mileage from 18,000 to 7,200 and switching to a low-mileage plan saved her $86/month — the single biggest change she made.
+Updating her annual mileage from 18,000 to 7,200 and switching to a low-mileage plan saved her $86/month.

 Case 2 Age 57 • Saved $64/mo

-Mike enrolled in Progressive's Snapshot telematics program.
-After 6 months of monitored driving — mostly local errands on surface streets — he earned a 24% discount.
-That's $64/month on his current policy.
+Mike enrolled in Progressive's Snapshot program.
+After 6 months of monitored local driving, he earned a 24% discount — $64/month on his current policy.

 Best Car Insurance Companies for Phoenix Drivers